Damien Harris Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Recent Performances

-- In last week's matchup with the Cowboys, Harris ran for 101 yards on 18 carries (averaging 5.6 yards per attempt) while scoring one touchdown on the ground.
+- Harris put together a 101-yard rushing performance in last week's matchup with the Cowboys, carrying the ball 18 times (averaging 5.6 yards per carry) while scoring one touchdown.

-- Over his last three games, Harris has rushed for 155 yards (51.7 per game) on 36 carries with two touchdowns.
+- During his last three games, Harris has rushed for 155 yards on 36 carries (51.7 ypg), with two touchdowns.

 Harris' New England Teammates